chesapeaketechnology/jira-attachment-migrator/README.md

 		"url": "http://myserver2.com/jira",
 		"user": "anotheruser",
 		"password": "anotherpass",
-		"projectKey": "PROJ",
+		"token": "", // Can use API token instead of username & password if desired (may be required by some servers) "projectKey": "PROJ",
 		"issueKeyCustomField": "Original Issue Key"
 	}
 }
 ```

-- ⚠ If you see an error similar to that of:
+⚠ If you see an error similar to "The value 'XXX' does not exist for the field 'project'", Please try leaving `issueKeyCustomField` blank
-  - "The value 'XXX' does not exist for the field 'project'."
+⚠ If you get 401 errors but you know your username and password are correct, try generating an API key and using that
-  - Please try leaving `issueKeyCustomField` blank
+instead.
+You can generate a token in your Jira profile by selecting Personal Access Tokens.

 2. Open a terminal window, and navigate to the directory where the repository has been cloned to: `cd <zephyr-scale-file-converter-dir>`.